Stderr and Stdout: Understanding Logs and Output

 module sends log messages to stderr

 by default.
-This is done to differentiate normal program output from log (including error and debug information) output, making it easier for developers to manage and filter output information.
+This distinction is made to separate normal program output from logs (including error and debug information), making it easier for developers to manage and filter output information.

 print

 is the most basic output function in Python, used to send information to the standard output stream.
-It is simple to use and suitable for quick debugging or displaying information to users.
+It is simple and easy to use, suitable for quick debugging or displaying information to the user.
 For example:

 |